Authorisation to Construct and Licence to Generate

 Change of Control

 Similarly, a person who generates electricity without a Licence to do so is guilty of an offence and liable of a fine up to €1,904 or to imprisonment for a term of up to 12 months, or both.
-These powers are set out in legislation, which you can see here.
+These powers are set out in S.I 445 of 2000.